allegroai/clearml-docs/docs/getting_started/mlops/mlops_second_steps.md

 )
 ```

-We could also pass the parameters from one step to the other (for example `Task.id`).
+We can also pass the parameters from one step to the other (for example `Task.id`).
 In addition to pipelines made up of Task steps, ClearML also supports pipelines consisting of function steps.
 See more in the
 full pipeline documentation [here](../../pipelines/pipelines.md).